wasp-lang/strong-path/README.md

 `stack sdist` to build publishable .tar.gz., and then we need to upload it manually to Hackage.

-Check if Hackage correctly built the Haddock docs -> if not, you need to upload them manually (check Hackage webpage for instructions).
+Check if Hackage correctly built the Haddock docs -> if not, you need to upload them manually (check Hackage webpage for instructions, it should be smth like `cabal v2-haddock --haddock-for-hackage --enable-doc` and then `cabal upload -d --publish <path_to_docs.tar.gz>`).

 Make sure to update the version of package in package.yaml.